U.S. journalist indicted in Iran, to be tried by hardline court

 The United States has called for the release Rezaian and several other U.S. citizens held in Iran, including former U.S. Marine Amir Hekmati.

-U.S. Secretary of State John Kerry discussed the indictment of Rezaian, as well as the fate of other Americans detained in Iran, with Iranian Foreign Minister Jawad Zarif during talks on Wednesday that were primarily about the Iranian nuclear program.

-"He reiterated that he wants to see Jason return home to his family as well as the other American citizens," a U.S. official told reporters as Kerry flew to Sofia from Geneva, where he earlier held about six hours of discussions with Zarif on the nuclear issue.

-Iranian-American Hekmati was arrested in August 2011, his family has said, and convicted of spying for the U.S. Central Intelligence Agency, a charge his relatives and the U.S. government deny.
+Iranian-American Hekmati was arrested in August 2011, his family says, and convicted of spying for the U.S. Central Intelligence Agency, a charge his relatives and the U.S. government deny.